My Manitoba small business needs cost relief NOW!

 Progress made, more work to be done!

-CFIB fought hard for:
+CFIB fought hard to:

 Opening quotation mark